Getting Started - Simple Example

 The first page of the Winter theme report is as follows:

-to work, move to the Form Types and work through a few of the examples in the Fixed Rate and Irregular Payment and
+This concludes the simple example.
+Try a few example calculations, once you understand how WinAmort Pro is designed to work, move to the Form Types and work through a few of the examples in the Fixed Rate and Irregular Payment and Investment forms and you will have mastered using WinAmort Professional.

 This ends the Simple Example Question.
 All of the forms can be used in a similar way.
-The tips and scrolling capabilities also
+The tips and scrolling capabilities also are the same.
+Also, try the other examples under the appropriate headings.

 The report viewer enables you to see a soft copy of the entire schedule without printing it out.
 This saves paper, costs and protects the environment.
+The report viewer has many options and can even export or email the generated schedule in different formats, including Excel and Word.